 Al-Anon Family Groups is an organization that provides meetings and support to those with severe alcohol use disorder, their families, and friends.

 Alcoholics Anonymous is an international organization that founded and continues to offer the 12-step program to support the recovery from alcohol use disorder.

 We are Native, operated by the Northwest Area Indian Health Board, aims to promote holistic health and positive growth in both locally and nationwide, and is a comprehensive health resource for Native youth, by Native youth, providing content on topics that matter to them most.

-The National Council on Alcoholism and Drug Dependence, Inc. (NCADD) works on a national and a community level to reach people struggling with addiction.
+The National Council on Alcoholism and Drug Dependence, Inc. (NCADD) works on a national and a community level to reach people struggling with substance use disorders.

 From the National Institute on Alcohol Abuse and Alcoholism (NIAAA) website, Alcohol & Your Health offers facts and statistics, information on alcohol use disorders and on alcohol's effects on the body.